 Executive Appointment and Remuneration Committee

 This committee operates under a charter approved by the Board and assists the Board in: the remuneration and appointment of the senior executive team; management succession planning; reviewing and approving compensation arrangements; establishing employee incentive schemes and the remuneration of the Board.
 The committee also advises on proposals for significant company-wide remuneration policies and programmes.
 In carrying out this role, the sub-committee operates independently of senior management of the Company and obtains independent advice on the appropriateness of the remuneration packages.

-The current members are Gottfried Pausch (Chair), and Keith Oliver.
+The current members are John Scott, and Keith Oliver (Chair).